vercel/modelfusion/docs/concepts/introduction.md

 # Introduction

-`ai-utils.js` is a TypeScript-first toolkit for building production-grade AI apps, chatbots and agents.
+`ai-utils.js` is a TypeScript-first library for building production-grade AI apps, chatbots and agents.
-It was built with four key guiding principles in mind:

 ### TypeScript-First

 `ai-utils.js` is built with TypeScript at its core, designed to take full advantage of type inference, static typing, and the robust tooling TypeScript offers.
 We are using a mix of functional and object-oriented programming, with a focus on functional composition and immutability.

-### Full User Control
+### Control over prompts, models, and control flow

-We place control firmly in your hands.
-Rather than setting rigid control flows or automatic prompts, we provide you the freedom to program control as per your needs.
-The ability to override most settings is baked right in, and access to all provider API features is readily available should you need to delve into lower levels.
+Building applications with AI is a complex task, and your requirements mean you must make unique choices.
+We give you complete control over the prompts, the model choices and settings, and the control flow of your application, because controlling these aspects is essential to building a production-grade application.
+You can also use our thin Provider API layer directly.

+Having this amount of control is a trade-off: it'll require more work to get an initial prototype of your app up and running.
+To help you with this, we provide example prompts, recipes, and demo apps.

 ### Ready for Production